Natalie Enright Jerger

 Natalie Dana Enright Jerger (née Enright) is an American computer scientist known for research in computer science including computer architecture and interconnection networks.

 Education and career

-Born in Plainfield, New Jersey, she attended Kent Place School and received a BS in computer engineering from Purdue University in 2002.
+Jerger was born in Plainfield, New Jersey, and attended Kent Place School.
+She received a BS in computer engineering from Purdue University in 2002, and a PhD from the University of Wisconsin-Madison studying Computer Architecture.

-She joined the Edward S. Rogers Sr. Department of Electrical and Computer Engineering at the University of Toronto in 2009 as an Assistant Professor.
-She was promoted to Associated Professor in 2014 and to Professor in 2017, becoming the Percy Edward Hart Professor of Electrical and Computer Engineering.
+She joined the Edward S. Rogers Sr. Department of Electrical and Computer Engineering at the University of Toronto in 2009 as an assistant professor.
+She was promoted to associate professor in 2014 and to professor in 2017, becoming the Percy Edward Hart Professor of Electrical and Computer Engineering.
 Enright Jerger co-chairs the ACM Council on Diversity and Inclusion.
+In 2023, she was promoted as director of the Division of Engineering Science at the University of Toronto.